 Don’t let anyone tell you that affiliate marketing is easy.
-Making money online is not a get rich quick scheme.
+Creating online income isn’t a “get rich quick” scheme.
 It’s a business that you put in countless hours into and don’t get to reap the rewards right away.

 But if you want to offset some of that writing burden, you might be tempted to hire someone to help you churn out some of that material.

 Don’t get me wrong – there’s nothing wrong with finding a writer to relieve some of that bottleneck that comes when creating content.

 But if you’re hoping to spend very little money and expect high quality results, you’ll likely be sadly mistaken.

 CASE STUDY #1 – A SUPPLEMENT WEBSITE

 My first full-time affiliate marketing blog is geared toward supplements.
 My strategy was (and still is) to target long tail keywords organically via reviews and comparisons, things like that to drive traffic to a purchase site, usually Amazon.

 In the beginning, I wrote all of my own content.
 But I got burned out pretty quickly.
 The topics were interesting, but tedious.
 So once I heard that outsourcing my writing was a possibility, I explored this route.